MADHAVAN001/madhavan001.github.io/_posts/2017-5-16-SSH-into-Rostam.md

 So once I changed the owner using sudo chown ubuntu:ubuntu ~/.ssh/key-file it worked perfectly.
 But the whole process took gruesomely long number of hours and my mentor diehlpk helped me fix this in the end.

-A good blog to follow in such a process is (https://help.ubuntu.com/community/SSH/OpenSSH/Keys)
+A good blog to follow in such a process is [Ubuntu SSH](https://help.ubuntu.com/community/SSH/OpenSSH/Keys)